apache/pekko/CONTRIBUTING.md

 #### Do not use `-optimize` Scala compiler flag

-Akka has not been compiled or tested with `-optimize` Scala compiler flag.
+Pekko has not been compiled or tested with `-optimize` Scala compiler flag.
 (In sbt, you can specify compiler options in the `scalacOptions` key.)
 Strange behavior has been reported by users that have tried it.

 #### Compiling with Graal JIT

-Akka, like most Scala projects, compiles faster with the Graal JIT enabled.
-The easiest way to use it for compiling Akka is to:
+Pekko, like most Scala projects, compiles faster with the Graal JIT enabled.
+The easiest way to use it for compiling Pekko is to:

 * Use a JDK > 10
 * Use the following JVM options for SBT e.g. by adding them to the `SBT_OPTS` environment variable: `-XX:+UnlockExperimentalVMOptions -XX:+EnableJVMCI -XX:+UseJVMCICompiler`